lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 007.md

 # Notes:
 ## 4 Marpenoth
-After a nights sleep in the Squinting Beholder Inn we set out to restock our supplies for the trip to [[Talar]]
+After a nights sleep in the Squinting Beholder Inn we set out to restock our supplies for the trip to [[Talar]].

 # Loot: